AtharvaAswar/Demo/README.md

 # Demo
-this is my demo repository for git and github
+this is my demo repository for git and github.